 The journalist had previously survived an attempt on his life in 2016, when an unidentified person shot at him but missed, according to the BBC.

 The day before Komarov was killed, unidentified individuals stole documents relating to a story about the same gymnastics complex from National Union of Journalists Secretary Valeriy Makeyev, according to a Facebook post by Makeyev.
-CPJ reached Makeyev via phone but he declined to comment on the case, citing a pending investigation.
+CPJ reached Makeyev via phone in 2019 and again by messaging app in 2021 but he declined to comment on the case, citing a pending investigation.

 On the day of the attack, the Cherkasy police department issued a statement announcing that it had opened an investigation.
 On May 5, the case was classified as attempted murder, according to local news reports.
 Those reports noted that the journalist’s money and cell phone had remained untouched during the attack.